-These ambitions will be met by delivering a series of complementary interventions which will enable transformative economic, social and environmental change.
+This Town Delivery Plan sets out an ambitious programme to deliver a series of complementary game changing interventions which will enable transformative economic, social and environmental change.
 These will form Attleborough's investment priorities for the next decade.
-The interventions do not represent everything that could be done, but ave been selected as they are the most viable and impactful activities that partners can focus precious resources on.
+The interventions do not represent everything that could be done, but have been selected as they are the most viable and impactful activities that partners can focus precious resources on.